ccbytes/BGEAssets/README.md

 ![Carnival Collection](./preview.png?raw=true)

+# About the Style Guide
+The style guide is broken into two parts.
+ 1. General Bender Style Guide contained within the root README, covering technical elements as units of measurement, object, vector and material namign conventions within blender.
+ 2. Collection Style Guide, contained within each collections base folder README covering asthetic rules such as model asthetics, use of colour, lighting, etc.

+# General Bender Style Guide
 ## Name Conventions
 ### Objects
 Blender objects should be named with the most accurate representation of what they are.